amirghedira/mypersonalweb/readme.md

 # What I learned ?
  At the beginning I learned react with class components approach, I used to manage state in a class-based component.
-In this project, I decided to use react hooks and functional-based components since its the new way for development in reactjs, and I find them quite interesting and fun to use them.
+In this project, I decided to use React hooks and functional-based components since its the new way for development in reactjs, and I find them quite interesting and fun to use them.
 In addition, reactstrap, which I learned more things about responsiveness thanks to rows and cols system of reactstrap.
 Second, managing state, actually I have used the contextAPI of react which is built into it, I have isolated all the state related to projects and profile informations into a global state with I provide it to other components, not only state even handlers which handle projects and profile and logging in actions.
-The contextAPI allow managing state and reading it easier and more convinient.
+The contextAPI allow managing state and reading it easier and more convenient.
-Also i learned to implement routing and provide a multiple page web application thanks to react-dom router Last but not least, socketio (client site) I learned how to emit the events and get the event and unregister them when needed.
+Also, I learned to implement routing and provide a multiple page web application thanks to react-dom router Last but not least, socketio (client site) I learned how to emit the events and get the event and unregister them when needed.
 Finally, and the most thing which i find it interesting, is the service workers, they are so useful to build a progressive web apps and more other things, I applied service workers to trigger notifications which pop up in the operating system (phone or PC)